Small Steps, BIG Results: Improving Your Website Without a Major Redesign

 Opportunity: Test Your Website’s Usability

 Your website should serve your users, not just your organization.
-The first commandment of website sanity is clear: Thou shalt not ignore thy user.
-Some common pain points include:
+The first commandment of your website should be "Thou shalt not ignore the user."
+Over time, many websites suffer from:

 - Confusing navigation menus